anipietrzak/selenium-javascript-template/README.md

 ## Add your own tests!

 Create new files in the `/tests` folder for your own test cases.
-You can use the existing test as the basis.
+You can use the existing test as the basis for future tests.

 To learn more about the commands to control the Browser with selenium, check the [Javascript docs for Selenium](https://www.selenium.dev/selenium/docs/api/javascript/index.html).
-There is also a Tutorial on [Browser Manipulation](https://www.selenium.dev/documentation/en/webdriver/browser_manipulation/) in different programming languages.
+There is also a useful tutorial on [Browser Manipulation](https://www.selenium.dev/documentation/en/webdriver/browser_manipulation/) in different programming languages.

 A good starting point are the available commands on the [WebDriver class](https://www.selenium.dev/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_WebDriver.html) - this is what the `setupBrowser` utility function returns.